Phoenix616/Snap/README.md

 ## Is it open source?

 Yes, the base code of Snap is open source!
-It's licensed under LGPLv3 in order to be compatible with the shipped Waterfall/BungeeCord.
+Unless noted otherwise in the source it's licensed under LGPLv3 in order to be compatible with the shipped Waterfall/BungeeCord.

 ```
  Snap